CyberFerret/slate/source/index.html.md

 location<sup>+</sup> | text | Location that the employee is in position<sup>+</sup> | text | Employee's position or job title
-employment_status<sup>+</sup> | text| The employment status of the employee (i.e. Full Time, Part Time, Contractor etc.) tags | object | See [**Tags**](#tags) structure below employee_contacts | object | See [**Employee Contacts**](#employee-contacts) structure below
-employee_addresses | object | See [**Employee Addresses**](#employee-addresses) structure below
+employment_status<sup>+</sup> | text| The employment status of the employee (i.e. Full Time, Part Time, Contractor etc.) reports_to | text| The Employee Code of the person this employee reports to tags | object | See [**Tags**](#tags) structure below employee_contacts | object | See [**Employee Contacts**](#employee-contacts) structure below employee_addresses | object | See [**Employee Addresses**](#employee-addresses) structure below